CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 We invite work on at least the following fronts:

 9.1 **Operational markers of interiority.**
 Develop theories and experiments that move beyond verbal self-report toward more structural, behavioural, and embodied criteria (in both biological and artificial systems).
+These may draw on, refine, or reject the provisional markers listed in §1.6.

 9.2 **Comparative architectures.**
 Study similarities and differences between: